acandael/actionmaker-v2/src/content/activities/en/space-games.md

 availability: 'On request'
 ---

-Everyone realizes that the next frontier is space - first the moon, then Mars, and who knows what follows.
+Everyone realizes that the next frontier is space - first the moon, then mars, and who knows what follows.
 We prepare your team for this extraordinary future.

 Through various activities such as laser fencing, repairing a spaceship, and communicating in space, we ensure that your team can survive in this challenging environment.